 Description: Topics from college algebra essential to the study of calculus and analytic geometry.
-Includes functions (linear, quadratic, polynomial, rational, exponential and logarithmic) systems of equations, and matrices.
-Note: Computer use and graphing calculator required (TI-83/84 recommended).
+Includes the definition of and operations with functions, identifying characteristics of and graphing functions, and applications of functions.
+Types of functions include a review of linear functions and an in-depth examination of nonlinear functions (quadratic, polynomial and power, rational, exponential and logarithmic).
+Note: Computer use and/or graphing calculator required.